PierreRAFFA/promise-consecutive/README.md

 # Promise Consecutive

 This `promise-consecutive` modules allows you to execute multiple methods consecutively, and retrieve the results.
+Each method :
-These methods may be some promises or not.
+    - may be a promise or not.
+    - can be called with specific parameters

 ```javascript